Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: The Decoupled Surrogate

 The second-order geometry confirms this decoupling (Appendix~\ref{app:proof-due-curvature}).
 Because the class and expert terms depend on disjoint parameters, the Hessian is block-diagonal with a \emph{zero} mixed block:

 The class block is the standard softmax covariance with $\lambda_{\max}\le 1/2$; the expert block is diagonal with entries bounded by $\lambda/(4J)$.
 Contrast this with additive CE, whose curvature scales as $(1+|\Jset|)/2$ (Proposition~\ref{prop:additive-gradient}), and with A-SM, whose mixed block grows as $\sqrt{J}$ (Proposition~\ref{prop:asm-coupling}).
-OvA shares the decoupled geometry, but its class head consists of $K$ independent sigmoids whose outputs need not lie in $\Delta^K$: away from the population optimum, several class estimates can simultaneously exceed $0.5$, making $\max_k\hat\eta_k$ poorly calibrated for the classify-versus-defer comparison.
+OvA shares the decoupled geometry, but its class head consists of $K$ independent sigmoids whose outputs need not lie in $\Delta^K$: away from the population optimum, several class estimates can simultaneously exceed $0.5$, so $\max_k\hat\eta_k$ is uncalibrated against $\max_j u_j$ in the classify-versus-defer comparison.
 The decoupled surrogate is the only one in our comparison that combines full decoupling with a categorical class posterior $p\in\Delta^K$.